 First published in 1993, Improvising Real Life: Personal Story in Playback Theatre by Playback cofounder Jo Salas is the basic text used by new and seasoned Playback practitioners, trainers, and in university courses.
-The book has been translated into German, Japanese, Spanish, Chinese, Portuguese, Russian, and Hebrew.
+The book has been translated into German, Japanese, Spanish, Chinese (traditional and simplified), Portuguese, Russian, Hebrew, Korean, and Nepali.

 “A basic operating manual for anyone who works with expressive therapies, role play, storytelling.
 Jo Salas’s language is as direct and evocative as a Playback Theatre episode.
 Study this book, use it!”